namhyung/uftrace/doc/ftrace-record.md

 OPTIONS
 =======
 -b *SIZE*, \--buffer=*SIZE*
 :   Size of internal buffer which trace data will be saved.
-(Now it has no effect and the size is fixed as 128KiB.)

 -f *FILE*, \--file=*FILE*
 :   Specify name of output trace data (directory).
 Default is `ftrace.dir`.